-Subjects: To avoid effects of confounding variables such as height, gender or athletic training on orthostatic tolerance (Goswami et al. 2008) we selected fifteen healthy males $(31 \pm 2\text{yr}, 75 \pm 3\text{kg}, 182 \pm 2\text{cm}, \text{BMI } 23 \pm 1\text{kg/m}^2)$ with no history of syncope, pathological condition (neurological, cardiovascular, endocrine) and not on any medication participated.
-Test subjects abstained from alcohol, smoking and caffeine as well as from vigorous exercise for 48 hours prior to examination, and were advised not to change their fluid and salt intake as governed by their usual dietary habits.
-A light breakfast with sufficient fluid intake was allowed pre-test.
-All studies occurred between 09.00 and 12.00 hrs in an air-conditioned, semi-dark room (Temp: $22 \pm 1^{\circ}$ C and humidity: 55%).
+To avoid effects of confounding variables such as height, gender or athletic training on orthostatic tolerance (Goswami et al. 2008) we selected fifteen healthy males $(31\pm2 \text{ years}, 75\pm3 \text{ kg}, 182\pm2 \text{ cm}, \text{BMI}$ $23\pm1 \text{ kg/m}^2$) with no history of syncope, pathological condition (neurological, cardiovascular, endocrine) and not on any medication.
+Test subjects abstained from alcohol, smoking and caffeine as well as from vigorous exercise for 48 h prior to examination, and were advised not to change their fluid and salt intake as governed by their usual dietary habits.
+A light breakfast with sufficient fluid intake was allowed before the test.
+All studies occurred between 09:00 and 12:00 h in an air-conditioned, semi-dark room (temperature 22 ± 1 °C, humidity 55 %).
 The Graz Medical University's Ethics Committee approved the study, and written informed consent was obtained from each subject.